HUM 100 Conceptions of Society 3 SH

 HUM 101 Our Relation to Nature 3 SH

 The central concern of this course is our relationship to nature primarily as it is understood by several scientific theories and religious conceptions.
 At the same time, the nature of science and the nature of religion are examined.
 The assumptions and limitations of these human endeavors are discussed, along with the relationships among science, religion and human values.
-General Education: Humanities/ Humanistic Studies.
+General Education: Humanities/ Humanistic Studies; Competency: First Year.

 HUM 102 Art and Experience 3 SH

 The emphasis in this course is on relating art, literature, music, dance and drama to our lives.
 The course aims at uncovering the central problems of the arts, the relationship of the arts to our lives, the role of the arts in our society, the kind of arts we have produced and the conditions under which we have produced them, and some of the controlling ideas which have been given expression in our arts.
-General Education: Humanities/Humanistic Studies.
+General Education: Humanities/Humanistic Studies; Competency: First Year.

 HUM 110 Moral Issues in Modern Society 3 SH

 A critical introduction to some of the major moral issues facing us in modern society.
 Problems concerning the rights of the individual vs. the limits and obligations of government, sexual morality, and violence and war will be analyzed.
-General Education: Humanities/Humanistic Studies.
+General Education: Humanities/Humanistic Studies; Competency: Oral Communication and Critical Thinking.

 HUM 114 The Greek Experience 3 SH